 Let’s look at each of the eight steps individually to learn more…

 Errors are critical notifications that should be fixed as soon as possible and thus are the first set of items we begin working on.
-We will dive deep into our reports and fix errors that we have the access and ability to fix on our end.
+We will dive deep into our reports and fix errors that we have access to and the ability to fix on our end.
 We compile all of our work into a report that we send to the client listing items we fixed, and items a website developer will need to look at to assess the issues from their standpoint.
 Some errors are easy enough to fix.
-Others may take a lot of coding effort.
-Others may not be feasible to fix because of the nature of the template used to create the initial website.
-We have seen client sites where changes to the master template will reflect on many other unrelated websites causing different issues, therefore not allowing an immediate fix.
-In these instances the client will want to weigh the accessibility issue against the cost and effort of doing something like a website redesign.
+Others may take a lot of coding effort or may not be feasible to fix because of the nature of the template used to create the initial website.
+Oftentimes where changes to the master template will reflect on many other unrelated websites causing different issues, therefore not allowing an immediate fix.
+In these instances, the client will want to weigh the accessibility issue against the cost and effort of doing something like a website redesign.
 Sometimes, some fixes are not feasible.
-In this case alternate workarounds may address the problem such as adding an accessibility plugin to a website.
+In this case, alternate workarounds may address the problem such as adding an accessibility plugin to a website.